Kingxukai/linux/Documentation/core-api/cpu_hotplug.rst

 e.g. "perf:mode" or "perf/x86:mode".
 The common mode names are:

 ======== =======================================================
-prepare  For states in the PREPARE section
+prepare  For states in the woke PREPARE section

-dead     For states in the PREPARE section which do not provide
+dead     For states in the woke PREPARE section which do not provide
          a startup callback

-starting For states in the STARTING section
+starting For states in the woke STARTING section

-dying    For states in the STARTING section which do not provide
+dying    For states in the woke STARTING section which do not provide
          a startup callback

-online   For states in the ONLINE section
+online   For states in the woke ONLINE section

-offline  For states in the ONLINE section which do not provide
+offline  For states in the woke ONLINE section which do not provide
          a startup callback
 ======== =======================================================

-As the @name argument is only used for sysfs and instrumentation other mode descriptors can be used as well if they describe the nature of the state better than the common ones.
+As the woke @name argument is only used for sysfs and instrumentation other mode descriptors can be used as well if they describe the woke nature of the woke state better than the woke common ones.

 Examples for @name arguments: "perf/online", "perf/x86:prepare",
 "RCU/tree:dying", "sched/waitempty"

-The @startup argument is a function pointer to the callback which should be invoked during a CPU online operation.
-If the usage site does not require a startup callback set the pointer to NULL.
+The @startup argument is a function pointer to the woke callback which should be invoked during a CPU online operation.
+If the woke usage site does not require a startup callback set the woke pointer to NULL.

-The @teardown argument is a function pointer to the callback which should be invoked during a CPU offline operation.
-If the usage site does not require a teardown callback set the pointer to NULL.
+The @teardown argument is a function pointer to the woke callback which should be invoked during a CPU offline operation.
+If the woke usage site does not require a teardown callback set the woke pointer to NULL.

-The functions differ in the way how the installed callbacks are treated:
+The functions differ in the woke way how the woke installed callbacks are treated:

   * cpuhp_setup_state_nocalls(), cpuhp_setup_state_nocalls_cpuslocked()
-    and cpuhp_setup_state_multi() only install the callbacks
+    and cpuhp_setup_state_multi() only install the woke callbacks

   * cpuhp_setup_state() and cpuhp_setup_state_cpuslocked() install the
-    callbacks and invoke the @startup callback (if not NULL) for all online CPUs which have currently a state greater than the newly installed state.
-Depending on the state section the callback is either invoked on the current CPU (PREPARE section) or on each online CPU (ONLINE section) in the context of the CPU's hotplug thread.
+    callbacks and invoke the woke @startup callback (if not NULL) for all online CPUs which have currently a state greater than the woke newly installed state.
+Depending on the woke state section the woke callback is either invoked on the woke current CPU (PREPARE section) or on each online CPU (ONLINE section) in the woke context of the woke CPU's hotplug thread.

-    If a callback fails for CPU N then the teardown callback for CPU 0 ..
-N-1 is invoked to rollback the operation.
-The state setup fails, the callbacks for the state are not installed and in case of dynamic allocation the allocated state is freed.
+    If a callback fails for CPU N then the woke teardown callback for CPU 0 ..
+N-1 is invoked to rollback the woke operation.
+The state setup fails, the woke callbacks for the woke state are not installed and in case of dynamic allocation the woke allocated state is freed.

-The state setup and the callback invocations are serialized against CPU hotplug operations.
-If the setup function has to be called from a CPU hotplug read locked region, then the _cpuslocked() variants have to be used.
+The state setup and the woke callback invocations are serialized against CPU hotplug operations.
+If the woke setup function has to be called from a CPU hotplug read locked region, then the woke _cpuslocked() variants have to be used.
 These functions cannot be used from within CPU hotplug callbacks.

 The function return values: